kevinandris/AnimatedLoginApp/README.md

        forth through a word link.
     3) The logic for signing up is advanced which detects password's length, characters and numbers.
+    4) Multiple hooks used such as useState and useEffect.

 #   Project images:
     1) In register page without user's data